Forty-seven-year-old Eddie Foy

 described as an act of bravery, appeared in

-survivors, mostly people who were seated on the
+survivors, mostly people who had been seated on the

 first floor, described having followed his